-Mr Knight was appointed as a Commissioner on 2nd October 2014.
+Mr Knight was appointed as a Commissioner in October 2014.

 Mr Knight has served the South Australian public sector in a diverse range of senior policy, finance and leadership roles over three decades.

-He has performed leadership roles in central and line agencies, including the Departments of Treasury & Finance and Premier & Cabinet, before being appointed Chief Executive of Primary Industries and Resources SA (PIRSA) in 2006, leading its emergence as a key economic agency.
+He has performed leadership roles in central and line agencies, including the Departments of Treasury and Finance and Premier and Cabinet, before being appointed Chief Executive of Primary Industries and Resources SA (PIRSA) in 2006, leading its emergence as a key economic agency.

-Mr Knight is a member of the Boards of Renewal SA and in 2014 was a recipient of the Institute of Public Administration Australia (IPAA) National Fellow Award.
+Mr Knight is a member of the Board of Renewal SA, and in 2014 was a recipient of the Institute of Public Administration Australia (IPAA) National Fellow Award.

 Mr Wilson has over 20 years of experience in the legal and regulatory fields, including as Chief Executive Officer for the Commission.